diuca-x/trivia/README.md

 - Now once started, the game always loads 10 questions from the db with todays date

 - In the game itself you will see

-Three answer choices for each question
+.Three answer choices for each question
-A scorecard to track your progress
+.A scorecard to track your progress
-A clock to track how much time it takes to answer all 10 questions A hint option to remove one incorrect answer
+.A clock to track how much time it takes to answer all 10 questions .A hint option to remove one incorrect answer

 To-Do
 The following are some things that I plan to add to the trivia game in the future: